cakirilker/a1-car-app/README.md

 - `yarn cypress:run` to run E2E test with a headless browser.
 It will print out the tests results to console.

 ## Features
-- Listing Cars
+- Listing cars
 - Pagination
-- Filter cars by color and/or manufacturer
+- Filter cars by a color and/or a manufacturer
 - View details of a car
-- Adding/Removing a car to favorites
+- Add/Remove a car to favorites

 ## Thoughts on Tests
 This project uses [Jest](https://jestjs.io/), [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) for unit/integration test, and [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress.html) for E2E tests.